NodeCGElements/nodecg-file-upload/README.md

 A NodeCG fork of [winhowes/file-upload](https://github.com/winhowes/file-upload).

+## DEPRECATED
-This element is not ready for production.
-Do not attempt to use it.
+This element was a proof-of-concept that has been deprecated.
+It will not be completed.
+Do not use it.